parsevalbtc/libbitcoin-system-wiki/Centralization-Risk.md

 * Difficulty of use discount.
 * On-chain settlement discount.

 If [exchange](Glossary#exchange) is difficult for a customer, the merchant must discount merchandise in order to accept the [coin](Glossary#coin).
 If exchange is difficult for the merchant, an additional cost is incurred.
-If referring payments to a trusted third party reduces the size of this discount and/or cost, return on capital is increased.
+When referring payments to a trusted third party reduces the size of this discount and/or cost, return on capital is increased.

 [Transfer](Glossary#transfer) incurs [fees](Glossary#fee) which also requires a merchant to discount merchandise.
-If using a trusted intermediary to settle transfers off-[chain](Glossary#chain) reduces fees and thereby the discount, return on capital is increased.
+When using a trusted intermediary to settle transfers off-[chain](Glossary#chain) reduces fees and thereby the discount, return on capital is increased.

 Centralization manifests as: